 Seravo Plugin – Upkeep

-The upkeep page is where you can find the settings, tools, and analytics related to updates, tests, PHP version and technical contacts of the site.
+The upkeep page is where you can find the settings, tools, and analytics related to updates, modifications, tests, PHP version and technical contacts of the site.

-The site status postbox on the Upkeep page shows the creation date of the site and the relevant update information.
+The update status postbox on the Upkeep page shows the creation date of the site and the relevant update information.
 The demo site in question has been successfully updated regularly, but this box will also indicate if there have been failed update attempts recently.

 If the initial tests fail on the site, this postbox will inform you of that.
 In that case, it's recommended to check out the postbox called "Update Tests" – right below on this article.